krogenth/G2DataGUI/README.md

 ## How to use:

 1.)
-Copy the /content/ folder to where the program is, or move the program to the game root directory, right where Grandia2.exe is(steamapps/common/Grandia II Anniversary Edition).
+Move the program to the game root directory, right where grandia2.exe is(steamapps/common/Grandia II Anniversary Edition).

 2.)
 Back-up the content/data/ in case anything gets messed up